 The executive committee of the UCC's Executive Council convened on Wednesday, Sept.
 3, to discuss whether or not to proceed with the 2011 meeting in Hawaii or move to a different, yet undetermined, site.

 Following significant discussion of the executive committee, including the UCC's five-person Collegium of Officers and the Hawaii Conference Minister, the Rev. Charles Buck, a motion was passed to rescind the 2006 selection of Hawaii as the site for the 2011 General Synod.

-In a written memo, the Rev. Jim Moos, chair of the Executive Council, said, "Over the last several months the associate general minister, Edith Guffey, the Hawaii Conference Minister, [the] Rev. Charles Buck, and I have been in conversation about the 2011 General Synod.
+In a written memo, the Rev. Jim Moos, chair of the Executive Council, said, "Over the last several months the Associate General Minister, Edith Guffey, the Hawaii Conference Minister, Rev. Charles Buck, and I have been in conversation about the 2011 General Synod.
 Of particular concern is the increased cost of air travel, a development which industry experts expect to worsen."

-Moos noted that just as families and other business have been forced to make budget decisions to accommodate increasing fuel costs; the national setting of the UCC has been obliged to rethink how they do their work.
+Moos noted that just as families and other business have been forced to make budget decisions to accommodate increasing fuel costs; the national setting of the United Church of Christ has been obliged to rethink how they do their work.